pulzze/autoflow-documentation/docs/ids/action-integer-to-float/fields/integer.md

-Value

-Write integer number here to get float number.
+An integer to be converted into a floating-point number.